Roots & Renewal: Indigenous Knowledge, Youth Voices, Planetary Stewardship

 Venue: Audrey House, Ranchi

-The main festival days feature curated environmental and social issue-based film screenings, panel discussions with filmmakers and experts, and interactive engagement sessions designed to foster dialogue and critical thinking.
+The main festival days featured curated environmental and social issue-based film screenings, panel discussions with filmmakers and experts, and interactive engagement sessions designed to foster dialogue and critical thinking.

-The Ranchi Travelling Film Festival aims to create a shared space where stories rooted in local contexts meet global environmental concerns, empowering participants to see filmmaking not only as an art form, but as a powerful catalyst for awareness, dialogue, and action.
+The Ranchi Travelling Film Festival aimed to create a shared space where stories rooted in local contexts met global environmental concerns, empowering participants to see filmmaking not only as an art form, but as a powerful catalyst for awareness, dialogue, and action.